astreum/whitepaper/README.md

 9. transactions hash
 10. validator

-A Transaction consists of the transaction body and the sender's ed25519 signature of the body's tree hash.
+A Transaction consists of the transaction body and the sender's ed25519 signature of the body's merkle tree hash.

 The transaction body has:-
 1. chain